-GOVERNMENT PROGRA Continue to be proactive when following up on outstanding MLA requests, including by routinely contacting foreign authorities through informal channels and the working group; Provide training to prosecutors on seeking MLA in foreign bribery cases; Take all necessary measures to ensure that it will not deny MLA in foreign bribery cases on grounds of bank secrecy; and Take steps to reduce the time that the PPO takes to execute incoming MLA requests, especially when financial information is sought.
-Other conventions or bilateral agreements related to corporate criminal matters that Chile has entered into are: the United Nations Convention against Corruption, the National Procedures on Judicial Cooperation in the Criminal Field (PC-OC - Council of Europe), the Inter-American Convention against Corruption (Organization of American States or "OAS"), the Inter-American Convention to Suppress the Financing of Terrorism (UN).
-MIS AND GOIDANCE What is the key government guidance on prosecuting corporations, if any?
+- Continue to be proactive when following up on outstanding MLA requests, including by routinely contacting foreign authorities through informal channels and the working group; - Provide training to prosecutors on seeking MLA in foreign bribery cases; - Take all necessary measures to ensure that it will not deny MLA in foreign bribery cases on grounds of bank secrecy; and - Take steps to reduce the time that the PPO takes to execute incoming MLA requests, especially when financial information is sought.

+Other conventions or bilateral agreements related to corporate criminal matters that Chile has entered into are: the United Nations Convention against Corruption, the National Procedures on Judicial Cooperation in the Criminal Field (PC-OC - Council of Europe), the Inter-American Convention against Corruption (Organization of American States or "OAS"), the Inter-American Convention on Mutual Assistance in Criminal Matters (OAS), and the International Convention to Suppress the Financing of Terrorism (UN).

+What is the key

+government guidance

+on prosecuting

+corporations, if any?

 There is no government guidance on prosecuting corporations.
 In practice, the main guideline adopted by the Prosecutor's Office when investigating corporations is to first determine the existence of a crime prevention program and its effectiveness within the company.
 The Prosecutor's Office has also developed certain questionnaires used to determine the effectiveness of compliance programs, and prosecutors interrogate compliance officers before any other staff member.

 It is also worth noting that Chile has a particular investigations system for money laundering carried out by the Financial Analysis Unit.
 This agency can impose administrative sanctions and often acts as a supporting agency for the Prosecutor's Office.
 The Financial Analysis Unit has specific guidelines regarding the investigation of suspicious money-laundering transactions.

-Does the government incentivize corporations to identify individuals?
-No. Does the government have a whistleblower program to incentivize whistleblowers?
-No. Last Updated November 16, 2020
+Does the government have a whistleblower program to incentivize whistleblowers?
+No.